Peanhua/ot-harjoitustyo/documentation/manual.md

 The player is given certain number of points to distribute among the player character attributes, the choice of either rescuing a princess or a prince.

-A seed number can be given to the random game generator, same seed number will always give the same game experience (levels, locations of creatures, traps, and other things).
-The generator is often changed between different versions of the game, and thus the guarantee of getting same experience with a seed number does not work between different versions of the game.
+A seed number can be given to the random game generator, same seed number will always give the same game experience (cave levels, locations of creatures, traps, and other things).
+The generator is often changed between different versions of the game, and thus the guarantee of getting same experience with a certain seed number does not necessarily work between different versions of the game.

 ### In game